 - Urinary tract cancer 4% to 5%

 - Small bowel cancer (intestines) 1% to 4%

 - Brain or central nervous system tumor 1% to 3%

 Cancer risks for women with Lynch syndrome

-As noted above, Lynch syndrome has been linked to high risk of other types of cancer as well, including pancreatic and breast cancers.
+As noted above, Lynch syndrome has been linked to higher risk of other types of cancer as well, including pancreatic, prostate, kidney, and breast cancers.

 What are the screening options for Lynch syndrome?